Skip to main content

 This frontend config file has a host_match pattern that represents the DNS zone you're using with this instance of zrok.
 Incoming HTTP requests with a matching Host header will be handled by this frontend.
 You may also specify the interface address where the frontend will listen for public access requests.

 The frontend does not provide server TLS, but you may front the server with a reverse proxy.
-It is essential the reverse proxy forwards the Host header supplied by the viewer.
+The reverse proxy must forward the Host header supplied by the viewer.
 This example will expose the non-TLS listener for the frontend.

 You can also specify an oauth configuration in this file, full details of are found in OAuth Public Frontend Configuration.